adsherpa/zf-doctrine-data-fixture/README.md

 ZF Doctrine Data Fixture
 ========================

-This provides command line support for Doctrine fixtures to Zend Framework 2.
+This provides command line support for Doctrine Fixtures in Zend Framework 2.
 Often projects will have multiple sets of fixtures for different databases or modules such as from a 3rd party API.
 When this is the case a tool which can run fixtures in groups is needed.
 Additionally dependency injection must be available to the fixtures.
 To accomplish these needs